 How we're doing it

-Following consultation with local volunteers, we're experimenting with many approaches including new induction packs, group welcome events and different timings for training.
-We're also reviewing the kinds of questions we ask on our sign-up system so that it's quicker and easier to match volunteers to roles.
+Following consultation with local volunteers, we've experimented with many approaches including new induction packs, group welcome events and different timings for training.
+We've also reviewed the kinds of questions we ask on our sign-up system so that it's quicker and easier to match volunteers to roles.

 Through this strong collaboration between local volunteers and the project team, we're hoping to make the joining process smoother and faster for those entering guiding - and simpler for those supporting them.